 3. Help problem gamblers and their families

-We work with NCPG and our appointed agencies (Healthway Medical Group, The Resilienz Clinic and THK Centre for Family Harmony) to develop and provide help services to problem gamblers and their families.
+We work with NCPG and our appointed agency (The Resilienz Clinic) to develop and provide help services to problem gamblers and their families.

 We work with NCPG and the National Addictions Management Service (NAMS) to run the National Problem Gambling Helpline and Webchat, which are operated by trained counsellors daily from 8am to 11pm.
 Both the Helpline and Webchat provide information on problem gambling, casino exclusions and visit limits, as well as counselling for problem gamblers and their families.